robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ---

-# Reusing code
+# More code = more complexity = more bugs

-- complexity scales poorly: (qty. of code)² or worse

-- programming is managing complexity under change

-- reusing code is necessary (if insufficient)

-- by “reusing _code_,” we mean…

-	- reusing _implementations_
+Code reuse reduces risk.

-	- reusing _interfaces_
+- implementations:

-^ adding code increases complexity & therefore risk—more bugs to fix, more change, turtles all the way down.

-^ one necessary ingredient in managing complexity is reusing code—code we can reuse doesn’t increase the complexity further

-^ “reusing code” is too vague; specifically we reuse _implementations_ & reuse _interfaces_

----

-# Reusing implementations

 	- Don’t Repeat Yourself (DRY)

 	- functions, methods, (sub)classes, &c.

-# Reusing interfaces
+- interfaces:

 	- use the same code with different types

 	- subclassing, protocols

+^ adding code increases complexity & therefore risk—more bugs to fix, more change, turtles all the way down.

+^ Therefore, we need to reuse code.

 ^ Reusing implementations boils down to “Don’t Repeat Yourself” or “DRY.”
 We factor out code we want to reuse into a function, method, or class, and call it from the places which need its behaviour.
 One function, used by multiple callers.